Zack Hample: Writing

-Hample has written several books about baseball.
+Hample has written several books about baseball, and previously wrote for MiLB.com.
 His first book, How to Snag Major League Baseballs (1999), is about ballhawking.

 His second book Watching Baseball Smarter (2007) is an introduction to the mechanics and rules of baseball, and was mostly well received by critics.
-Craig Smith of The Seattle Times wrote that it "isn’t the first book to take on the challenge of explaining baseball intricacies, but I’ve never seen it done better."
-Publishers Weekly called it "an invaluable resource for armchair fans."
+Craig Smith of The Seattle Times wrote that it "isn’t the first book to take on the challenge of explaining baseball intricacies, but I’ve never seen it done better".
+Publishers Weekly called it "an invaluable resource for armchair fans".

 In 2011, Hample published his third book, The Baseball: Stunts, Scandals, and Secrets Beneath the Stitches, which chronicles the history of baseballs.
-Mike Shannon, editor-in-chief of Spitball magazine, described The Baseball as the "new authority on the subject."
-Kirkus Reviews gave a positive review, writing that it "provides plenty of revelations to even the most passionate follower of the game."
+Mike Shannon, editor-in-chief of Spitball magazine, described The Baseball as the "new authority on the subject".
+Kirkus Reviews gave a positive review, writing that it "provides plenty of revelations to even the most passionate follower of the game".
 Blogcritics described the book as entertaining and accessible to both baseball fans and readers unfamiliar with the sport.

+Controversies

+Fort Bragg game

+Hample acquired a ticket to the Fort Bragg Game on July 3, 2016 that was meant for active duty military personnel and their friends and families.
+Hample announced on Twitter that he was attending the game, and would donate $100 for every ball he collected to a charity for military veterans.
+He came under widespread criticism for taking the ticket and because he had publicly offered $1,000 to buy one.
+Hample claimed to have caught eleven balls at Fort Bragg and given ten away.
+He posted a lengthy apology on Twitter, which CBS Sports writer Mike Axisa wrote "boils down to 'I'm sorry but I really wanted to go.'"

+Incidents with players and fans

+Hample's aggressive tactics have resulted in widespread criticism from players and sportswriters.
+He has been accused of bumping multiple fans, including children, out of the way in attempts to catch balls.
+In 2017, Clayton Kershaw refused to give Hample a ball prior to a Dodgers game, claiming Hample had already caught over 7,000 prior.
+In 2022, a Colorado Rockies usher witnessed an incident in which a coach threw a ball to a young fan who then dropped it.
+Hample grabbed the ball; as he walked away, the usher asked why he didn't give the ball to the child, and Hample replied, "Because it's my ball.
+He dropped it, so it's my ball."